Malaysia's Residential Property Market Analysis 2025

 Housing Market Snapshot

-During the year to Q2 2024, the nationwide house price index rose by a meager 0.88%, a sharp slowdown from y-o-y increases of 3.52% in Q1 2024, 3.85% in Q4 2023, 3.3% in Q3 2023, and 4.33% in Q2 2023, based on figures released by the Valuation and Property Services Department (JPPH).
-In fact, when adjusted for inflation, house prices actually dropped 1.1% over the same period.
+During 2024, the nationwide house price index rose by 1.4% from a year earlier, following annual growth of 3.85% in 2023, 3.9% in 2022, 1.89% in 2021, and 1.21% in 2020, based on figures released by the Valuation and Property Services Department (JPPH).
+When adjusted for inflation, house prices actually dropped slightly by 0.27% over the same period.

-Malaysia's house price annual change
+Malaysia's house price annual change:

-Malaysia's average house price stood at MYR471,918 (US$113,740) over the same period.
+Malaysia's average house price stood at MYR 483,879 (US$110,513) in Q4 2024.

 By property type: